All Too Well (36 Hour Version)

 Photo of LAUREN BOCALAN

-LAUREN BOCALAN, Multimedia Editor
+LAUREN BOCALAN, Former Multimedia Editor

-Lauren Bocalan (she/her), FCLC ’24, is a multimedia editor at The Observer.
+Lauren Bocalan (she/her), FCLC ’24, is a former multimedia editor at The Observer.
 She is a new media and digital design major with a minor in film.
 One thing about her is that she’s a font girl.
 If you need the perfect font for a project or need help identifying a font, she’ll find it in seconds.
 Lauren loves serif fonts, waiting in lines and Harry Styles.

 The Observer • Copyright 2024 • FLEX WordPress Theme by SNOLog in